jedrasik/vscode-chat-history-fix/README.md

          • Setup PostgreSQL database connection (2024-10-25 11:03)
          • Write unit tests for API endpoints (2024-10-08 16:50)
          ... and 7 more
+      🗑️  Orphaned in index: 2 (will be kept - use --remove-orphans to remove) 💡 Session abc12345... found in workspace a1b2c3d4 (/home/user/other-project)
+         💡 Session def67890... found in workspace e5f6g7h8 (/home/user/another-project)

 🔍 DRY RUN COMPLETE